JasonDai1219/Predictive_model/README.md

 ---
 ## Framing the Problem -- Problem Identification

-1. **Prediction question** : in this analysis, we are trying to predict the `rating` score of a recipe using data provided in the `merged_head` dataframe.
+1. **Prediction problem** : in this analysis, we are trying to predict the `rating` score of a recipe using data provided in the `merged_head` dataframe.

 2. **Type** : classification.
 We chose this type of predicition model is because `rating` is a numerical data column in the orginal dataset, however, it only has 5 unique values which classifies each recipe into a level of popularity.